ericmuigai/pesapal/README.md

  * this settings are needed in order to work with pesapal
  * enabled(bool) -if true sets the pesapal to live instead of demo website that was not functioning at the time of writing this package
  * consumer_key the consumer key gotten from the pesapal website
- * consumer_secret- The consumer secret gotten from the pesapal website
+ * consumer_secret- The consumer secret gotten from the pesapal website.
- * controller - This is the controller that will be called if the status is valid.
-A method updateItem($key, $pesapal_merchant_reference) will be called
+ * controller - This is the controller that will be called if the status is valid. <strong>A method updateItem($key, $pesapal_merchant_reference) will be called.</strong>
  * please note the method that will be called will be updateItem and should be static that is update($key,$reference)
  * Key- the key to protect the method from being called elsewhere
  * redirectTo - the link to where your thankyou page is